gilads-otiannoh24/cspine_lang/README.md

 ## 📜 License

 MIT License.
-Yoo cna do whatever you want with it.
+You can do whatever you want with it.